labs42io/circleci-monorepo/README.md

 The CircleCI configuration file has workflows defined per each service, that are triggered on every push only when the corresponding service has code changes.

 The sample services/packages are `api`, `app`, `auth` and `gateway` all located in the subdirectory `packages/`.
-For each service a CircleCI workflow defined in `.circleci/config.yml` file.
+For each service a CircleCI workflow is defined in `.circleci/config.yml` file.

 ## Important Disclaimer